kamisch/PersonalWebsite2018/README.md

 ## Hi there, welcome!

-This is a Temperare website untill I get my own domain.

 ### *last updated on Jun 23, 2019*

 ### About Me
-Name: Chengtao Wang, but you can call me Chase.
+My name is Chengtao Wang, but you can call me Chase.

-I study at University of North Carolina at Chapel Hill as an Computer Science undergraduate.
+I study at the University of North Carolina at Chapel Hill as a Computer Science undergraduate.

-*I'm passionate in helping people and solve modern problems using new emergin technologies*
+*I'm passionate in helping people and solve modern problems using new emerging technologies*
 ### Current work experience
 Software Engineer Program at JPMorgan Chase
-  - Inprogress
+  - In progress

 ### Past work experiences
 Program Developer for Groupre at UNC-CH
   -    Designing a class team builder system for college lecture rooms.
   -    Developing using flask web framework and JavaScript web interface.
   - Writing new algorithms for better and faster student seating matches.

 University of North Carolina